-http://www2.gov.bc.ca/gov/content/safety/crime-prevention/criminal-record-check/sharing-results).
+https://www2.gov.bc.ca/gov/content/safety/crime-prevention/criminal-record-check/organizations/screen/sharing-request).
 Note, however, some practicum sites may require completion of additional Criminal Record Checks during the program.
 Students who have any concerns regarding these processes should speak to the DCT.

-Please refer to Appendix A for Criminal Records Check information requirements of their degree program and are approved by the DCT/Associate DCT.
+Please refer to Appendix A for Criminal Records Check information requirements of their degree program and are approved by the DCT/ADCT.
 Students must also maintain registration in their corresponding practicum course and sections, and thesis courses while completing practica, to ensure liability coverage.